All Episodes

 I don't want to get into this because I'll get myself into trouble.

-But I just asked you to see if we can I just like her.
+That's why I asked you to see if we can travel.

-I like her, and I like her husband.
+I like her and I like her husband.

 Her husband made a speech on Monday at Mar-a-Lago, and it was very well received.